Juan Grande Román: Sainthood

 The sainthood process commenced in Seville on 4 October 1667 under Pope Clement IX which conferred upon him the title of Servant of God.
 Pope Pius VI recognized that he had lived a life of heroic virtue and proclaimed him to be venerable on 3 May 1775.

-Pope Pius IX presided over his beatification on 13 November 1858 after two miracles were attributed to his intercession.
+Pope Pius IX presided over his beatification on 1 October 1852 after two miracles were attributed to his intercession.
+The cause for his canonization was formally opened on 10 December 1930.

-The third miracle attributed to him was investigated in Krakow and it was Pope John Paul II who approved it in 1995.
+The third miracle attributed to him was investigated in Kraków and it was Pope John Paul II who approved it in 1995.
 He canonized him on 2 June 1996.